nasa/cumulus-docs/docs/deployment.md

 ### Install dashboard

-To install the dashboard clone the cumulus-dashboard repository into the root deploy directory and install dependencies with `npm install`:
+To install the dashboard clone the Cumulus-dashboard repository into the root deploy directory and install dependencies with `npm install`:

     $ git clone https://github.com/cumulus-nasa/cumulus-dashboard
     $ cd cumulus-dashboard